TheSoftwareHouse/fogger/README.md

 ## How to use the docker image

-*Fogger* requires docker environment, redis and rabbitMq services and two databases: source and target.
+*Fogger* requires docker environment, redis for caching and two databases: source and target.
 You can set up this stack using for example this docker-compose file:
 ```
 version: '2.0'
 services: